NHSDigital/gp2gp-adaptor-test-environment/README.md

 ### Running tests

-A collection of tests has been provided to send requests using Postman and verify the responses.
-These can be found in `/postman`.
+A collection of tests has been provided to send requests using Postman and verify the responses, which can be found in `/postman`.

-As the MHS adaptor expects requests to use HTTPS, a set of certificates for localhost has been provided in `/postman/localhost-certificates`.
-These can be added to Postman in *settings > certificates*.
+As the MHS adaptor expects inbound requests to use HTTPS, a set of certificates for localhost has been provided in `/postman/localhost-certificates`.
+These should be added to Postman in *settings > certificates*.

 #### Running tests against an alternative GPC producer

-The postman collection variables can be configured to work with an alternative producer by changing the ASID and ODS codes to appropriate values.
+The Postman collection variables can be configured to work with an alternative producer by changing the ASID and ODS codes to appropriate values.
 Please note, the `to-party-id` variable is verified by the MHS Adaptor and therefore needs to match the `MHS_SECRET_PARTY_KEY` environment variable defined in `vars.sh`.